Bill Rexford

-William James "Bill" Rexford (March 14, 1927 – April 18, 1994) was a stock car driver in the early 1950s.
+William James Rexford (March 14, 1927 – April 18, 1994) was an American stock car driver in the early 1950s.
 He is best remembered for winning the 1950 NASCAR Grand National Series championship at only 23 years old.
-Rexford currently holds the distinction as NASCAR's youngest Cup Champion.
+Rexford currently holds the distinction as NASCAR's youngest Cup Champion, and the only eligible Cup Series champion to not be inducted into the NASCAR Hall of Fame.

 Biography

 Born in Conewango Valley, New York to Kermit and Edith Rexford, Rexford made his name driving stock cars in Western New York.
 He got his introduction at a young age as his father owned a Chevrolet dealership in the village.
 At age 16, he made his racing debut at a nearby track in Leon, New York.
 After he turned 18, he stopped his racing career to join the United States Navy during World War II, during that time, he was stationed in Newport, Rhode Island.
 After his discharge, he went back home to New York and started racing at bullrings in Buffalo, Rochester, and everywhere in between.
-When NASCAR introduced its "Strictly Stock" series in 1949, Rexford made three starts, with his best finish being a 3rd at Heidelberg Raceway.
+When NASCAR introduced its "Strictly Stock" series in 1949, Rexford made three starts, with his best finish being a third at Heidelberg Raceway.
 He went into full-time competition in the newly renamed Grand National Series in 1950.
 He and teammate Lloyd Moore became the first Northern-born drivers to go full time on the circuit.
 He competed in 17 of the 19 races that season, driving Oldsmobiles, Fords, and Mercuries owned by nearby Jamestown, New York resident Julian Buesink.
 He scored his first and only win in the fifth race of the year at Canfield Speedway.

 Rexford was consistent and battled for the points lead for most of the year.
 His two biggest competitors were legends Curtis Turner and then-rookie Fireball Roberts.
 A third contender, Lee Petty, had been stripped of 809 points earlier in the season for competing in non-NASCAR sanctioned races and was essentially robbed of a realistic shot at the title.
 Late in the year, Rexford was able to take the points lead as both Roberts and Turner suffered from inconsistency.

 In the final race of the year at Occoneechee Speedway, Rexford was locked in a tight battle with Fireball for the championship, holding the points lead by a slim margin.
 Rexford's engine expired early, and his championship hopes nearly went up in smoke.
 All Roberts needed to do now was finish in the top five, but trademark desire to win led him to push his car and his engine gave out with less than 50 laps to go, giving Rexford a dramatic, and controversial championship.